gabbersepp/dev.to-posts/blog-posts/net-internals/how-does-profiler-work/how-does-profiler-work.md

 # Summary
 This article showed the basics of a profiler.
 I think this is enough to get an insight.
 Do you miss some information that seems relevant to you?
 Let me know!

-In the next articles I want fo focus on some use cases.
+In the next articles I want to focus on some use cases.
 Stay tuned if you want to see some assembler code!

 ----